AustinMoorman/thriftr-public/README.md

         })
     })

-###JTW Authentication Middleware
+### JTW Authentication Middleware

 All protected Express paths must go through this authentication middleware.
 This checks to make sure the user has the correct JWT token to access the following backs.
-The JWT token is stored as an HTTP only cookie and therefore sent with every resquest to Express.
+The JWT token is stored as an HTTP only cookie and therefore sent with every request to Express.

     const authenticateMiddleware = (req, res, next) => {
         const token = req.cookies.JWT